Answers to all the Frequently Asked Questions

 How is accommodation allocated?

+One week prior to your visit, we require you to complete and return to us a Retreat Information Form.
+This important document is given to our Manager so that he can prepare for your visit and ensure there are no misunderstandings about your requirements.
 Depending on your choice of accommodation (bunk or twin share), we will open up the appropriate number of rooms.
 Other rooms will remain locked.
 We do this to reduce unnecessary cleaning.
-If you have a particular need after you arrive, please discuss it with our Caretaker.
+If you have a particular need after you arrive, please discuss it with our Manager.

 Can I move furniture?